 (You can get coloured sand from educational suppliers or arts and crafts shops.)

 Many people dress up for The Real Halloween and Fairy Fair.
 We encourage everyone to dress up and look good without buying any new plastic.
 Many people do not realise that the majority of new clothes contain plastic: polyester, nylon, elastane, lycra and acrylic are all plastic.
 Our 2018 survey of Halloween childrens and adult costumes found most were made of polyester.

 Please avoid new plastic if you can.
-See our non-plastic dressing-up advice.
+See our tips.